Li Cunxin

 Li Cunxin AO (born 26 January 1961) is a Chinese-Australian former ballet dancer turned stockbroker.
-He is currently the artistic director of the Queensland Ballet in Brisbane, Australia.
+He was the artistic director of the Queensland Ballet between 2012 and 2023.

 Early life

 Li was the sixth of seven brothers, born into poverty in the Li Commune near the city of Qingdao in the Shandong province of the People's Republic of China.
 He often had to support his extremely poor family.
 Li's early life coincided with Mao Zedong's rule over the new Communist nation.
 Li had a strong desire to serve China's Communist Party.
 He was quite politically devout, eventually joining in the CCP's Youth League.
 At the age of eleven, he was chosen by Madame Mao's cultural advisors to attend the Beijing Dance Academy, where students had to undergo 16-hour-a-day training.
-He attended the Academy for seven years.
+He attended the academy for seven years.
 The regime in Beijing Dance was harsh, starting each morning at 5:30.
 Li performed well in the political class, but did poorly in ballet.
 This changed when he met Teacher Xiao, who had a passion for ballet.
 Xiao's passion influenced Li, and by the end of the seven years of training, he graduated at the top of his class.